Back to articles

 Mycotoxins, the secondary metabolites of fungi, are toxic compounds to animals and humans (mycotoxicosis).
-25% of the agricultural products worldwide get contaminated with mycotoxins.
+A widely cited FAO estimate suggests that a significant share of the world's food crops, historically put at around a quarter, may be affected by mycotoxins, though more recent analyses vary.
 The ingestion of mycotoxins causes various acute and chronic biological effects, including carcinomas, mutations, genetic variation, and immunological effects.

 Aflatoxin (AF)